MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/page/page-setselectionfilter-method.md

 # Page.SetSelectionFilter(var Record) Method
 > **Version**: _Available or changed with runtime version 1.0._

-Notes the records that the user has selected on the page, marks those records in the table specified, and sets the filter to "marked only".
+Notes the records that the user has selected on the page, marks those records in the table specified, and sets the filter to \\"marked only\\".

 ## Syntax